Now You Can Have Robust Data Logging for Free – Part 1

 Computer Program Visual Basic (VB6) Continue

-Now go through each of the labels and select the DataField that it represents.
+Now go through each label and select the data field it represents.
 Do this for both the Production_Log table and the Minute_Log table.

 Note: You can also set the format in which the field will display

-We now have our basic display set up in visual basic.
-The last thing that we will do is add a text box and command buttons to control the logging of the information.
+We now have our primary display set up in visual basic.
+The last thing we will do is add a text box and command buttons to control the logging of the information.

 All Modbus Commands:

 |Function Code||Action||Table Name|

 |15 (0F hex)||Write multiple||Discrete Output Coils|

 |06 (06 hex)||Write single||Analog Output Holding Register|